 “What?
 What time is it?” he says, looking at the coin and then at me, confused.

 “How can they be sold out then?
 They only just got started!”

-“Well it’s 8 in the evening so I guess…”
+“Well it’s eight in the evening so I guess…”

-“8 in the evening?
-When did that happen?”
-He looks around him, up at the sky.
-He looks frightened.
+“Eight in the evening?” he says “When did that happen?”
+He looks around him, up at the sky, not understanding, looking frightened.

 We stand and talk to him for a while but we can’t really help and he remains in this muddled state at his door as we have to leave and head down the road.
 Giristroula keeps turning back as we walk away, seeming at a genuine loss to understand.
 The old just aren’t left to cope this way in Greece.
 Even the old people’s homes that we’ve seen studded all over the seaside towns of Britain that we’ve passed through – old women in armchairs staring out of big bay windows at far glimpses of the sea – are very rare in Greece.
 It’s the family’s job to look after their aged, and everyone does.

 I’m unable to shake the melancholy for a long time, as we sit on scuffed formica table tops in a tatty old backstreet fish and chip shop and have an obligatory Blackpool fish supper.
 I introduce Giristroula to tartare sauce here and she’s so taken with this new heavenly find, unheard of in Greece, she asks for it with nearly every dinner we have for the rest of the journey, fish or not.
 She’ll never go back to tzatziki now.